wp-plugins/wp-nested-pages/readme.txt

 == Frequently Asked Questions ==

-= Can I use Nested Pages with other post types? = Nested Pages is currently limited to the WordPress “Page” post type.
+= Can I use Nested Pages with other post types? =
+As of Nested Pages version 1.3.0, all post types are supported.
+To enable the Nested Pages interface for post types, update your settings under Settings > Nested Pages.

-= How do I access the WordPress “Pages” screen? = Click the “Default Pages” link in the page subnav, or on the Nested Pages screen.
+= How do I access the WordPress “Pages” screen? = Click the “Default link in the page subnav, or on the Nested Pages screen.
 This item may be optionally hidden under the Nested Pages settings.

 = How do I save the order I create? =
-Page sorting and nesting is saved in the background after changes are made to the structure.
+Post sorting and nesting is saved in the background after changes are made to the structure.

 = How do I edit in bulk? =
 Bulk quick edits are not currently supported by Nested Pages.
-To edit in bulk, click on “Default Pages” to use the native interface.
+To edit in bulk, click on the "Default" link to use the native interface.

 = What about custom columns? =
 Custom columns are not currently supported by Nested Pages.
-To view custom columns, click on “Default Pages” to view the native interface.
+To view custom columns, click on the "Default" link to view the native interface.
 If you are using WordPress SEO by Yoast, a page analysis indicator is shown.

 = What are those dots in my page rows? =
 If you have WordPress SEO by Yoast installed, your page score indicators are shown along with the pages.